 Manafort previously worked for Ukrainian dictator Viktor Yanukovych, a man widely considered to be a lackey of Russian President Vladimir Putin.

-Paul Manafort and a long-time Russia-based colleague with ties to Russian intelligence were caught last week ghost-writing an op-ed about his work in Ukraine, federal prosecutors working for special Russia counsel Robert Mueller said in a Monday court filing.
-Mueller’s office argued that by working on the article, which was never published, Manafort violated a gag order imposed on his case.
-President Donald Trump’s former campaign chairman has pleaded not guilty to multiple charges including fraud and money laundering.
+Paul Manafort and a long-time Russia-based colleague with ties to Russian intelligence were caught last week ghost-writing an op-ed about his work in Ukraine, federal prosecutors working for special Russia counsel Robert Mueller said in a court filing.

-Mueller considers Manafort's ally a Russian intelligence operative.
+Mueller believed that Manafort's writing companion was a Russian intelligence operative.

 Mueller’s office said it learned late last week about the draft Manafort op-ed, which was being ghostwritten in English as late as Nov.
 30 with a “long-time Russian colleague of Manafort’s, who is currently based in Russia and assessed to have ties to a Russian intelligence service.”